 Who is Considered a Squatter in Florida?

 A squatter is someone who chooses to occupy a foreclosed, abandoned, or otherwise unoccupied building (usually residential) or area of land without lawful permission.
 This means that they do not own the property and are not renting it.
-Despite this, squatting in the United States is a common occurrence, and it can be legal!
+Despite this, squatting in the United States is a common occurrence and squatters do have legal rights.

 Isn’t That Trespassing?